 Every semester, consult with your academic advisor to be assured you have the correct courses in the correct sequence and matched to your individual program of study.

-- Degree-seeking students take 12 Required COMD courses and one 3-credit Option COMD course
+- Degree-seeking students take a minimum of 12 COMD courses: 11 required courses and at least one 3-credit Options course

 - COMD courses should be taken in the sequence listed

 - Students may take more option courses based on their educational interests and career plans

 - All required courses are typically taught online every semester

 - Option online courses vary by semester of availability

 - Students can take some COMD courses starting in their Freshman year

 - Students cannot take prerequisites concurrently with courses that require them

 - All required and option COMD courses must be taken for a letter grade (not Pass/D+, D, F)